ros-industrial/packet-simplemessage/README.md

 ## Overview

 This is a Wireshark Lua dissector for the ROS Industrial SimpleMessage protocol.
 For more information on the protocol, see [simple_message][].
-The current version of the dissector supports only the 'groovy' version of SimpleMessage.
+The current version of the dissector supports only the Groovy version of SimpleMessage (which is also used in Hydro).

 Packet types dissected: